h-utkuunlu/crrl-ugv-gazebo/README.md

 # Options for launch

+- world (default mtc5_basement) : .world file to be read.
+Other option is "empty_world" or "willowgarage" (see above.
+Needs additional tuning)
 - process_stereo (default true) : Process stereo images to obtain depth, disparity map etc. Can be disabled for LiDAR-only to reduce computational workload.
 - gazebo_gui (default false) : Show Gazebo GUI during simulation.